dimaxweb/CSSLoader/README.md

 RequireJs plugin for reliably loading and waiting for css files.

 ##Inspiration
+Need for well tested and reliable plugin for loading css resources using RequireJs also supporting the [RequireJs optimizer](https://github.com/jrburke/r.js).
-The main issue with loading and waiting for css files, is actually not “loading” but “waiting” when stylesheeet is downloaded and applied on DOM.
+The main issue with loading and waiting for css files, is actually not “loading” (I found only IE 31 stylesheet limit problematic,described below) but “waiting” when stylesheet is downloaded and applied on DOM.
 Described  [here](http://requirejs.org/docs/faq-advanced.html#css) and [here](https://github.com/jrburke/requirejs/issues/154).

+### Approach
 After looking on existing plugins and approaches I came to conclusion that in order to address “waiting” issue the bellow things needs to be addressed first:
 1. Reliably understand if browser support “load” event on “link” element.
 1. Reliably understand if style sheet is applied on DOM when native “load” event doesn't provided by browser.

+Plugin logic contains the workaround for [IE 31 stylesheet limit](http://blogs.msdn.com/b/ieinternals/archive/2011/05/14/internet-explorer-stylesheet-rule-selector-import-sheet-limit-maximum.aspx).

-Because of lot of caveats with css loading in different browsers I tried to test each approach used in plugin thoroughly.
+Because of lot of caveats in different browsers each approach used in plugin is tested thoroughly.
 All the tests can be [found here](https://github.com/dmitry1978/CssLoader/blob/master/test/unit).

 ## Getting Started